cc1539/SE-project/DEMO-1/3_integration_testing/README3.txt

-There is no integration testing.
+There is currently no integration testing.